kajzerkasia/GYMtrainingPlannerFront/README.md

 ## What can I improve in this project? 🤔
 * add more tests
 * organize styles
+* *add url validation on add
+* add sanitize on frontend
+* add more error handling

 ## Ideas for extending the application 📈
 * the ability to add more training plans